Originally made for professional divers, dive watches are built with durability and water resistance in mind.

 The Casio MDV106-1A is the most affordable option on this list, making it a great entry-level budget diver.
 But despite its affordability, it still has 200 meters of water resistance, and solid build quality, so you can swim or dive wearing it, without issue.

-If you want something a little more high end, just barely squeezing itself into your $500 budget, check out the Tissot Seastar Powermatic 80.
-A swiss-built watch with a swiss movement, and 300-meter water resistance instead of 200 meters typically seen in watches in this price range.
-It also has a ceramic bezel insert, which, along with the sapphire crystal, helps keep this watch looking newer, for longer, thanks to their durability.
+If you want something a little more high-end, just barely squeezing itself into your $500 budget, check out the Tissot Seastar Powermatic 80.
+A swiss-built watch with an automatic Swiss movement, and its 300-meter water resistance is a huge step up from the 200m water resistance watches typically seen in watches in this price range.
+It also has a ceramic bezel insert, which, along with the sapphire crystal, helps keep this watch looking newer, for longer, thanks to its durability.

 Read a more in-depth description of each of these divers, as well as a bunch of more options down below.

-To kick things off, we’ll start with one of the best value dive watches on the market today, the Orient Kamasu.
+To kick things off, we’ll start with one of the best value dive watches on the market, and a personal favorite in my collection: the Orient Kamasu.

 Further, it can regularly be found well under the $500 price point, and sometimes even under $200, making this an incredible value for the money.